meskoj/Research-Trac-/README.md

 ## Some improvements
 1) Adding the coordinates of the center can enhance the robot's efficiency in gathering all the tokens to that specific point.
-2) In preparation for real-world applications, the robot should prioritize gentleness when garbbing and releasing tokens.
+2) In preparation for real-world applications, the robot should prioritize gentleness when grabbing and releasing tokens.
 This can be done by monitoring object distances and decelerating to avoid collisions.